MohammedKQ/house-price-prediction/README.md

 # House Price Prediction

-This project predicts house prices using Machine Learning.
+This project predicts house prices using Machine Learning and provides an interactive dashboard using Streamlit.

-## Overview
-The model was trained using **Random Forest Regressor** and deployed using **Streamlit** to create a simple web application.

-## Features
+## Project Steps

-The prediction is based on:
-- Property Size
+### 1. Exploratory Data Analysis (EDA)
+- Explored the dataset using Pandas
+- Checked data types and missing values
+- Analyzed relationships between house features and price
+- Visualized the data using Matplotlib and Seaborn

+### 2. Machine Learning Models
+- Built a **Linear Regression** model as a baseline
+- Trained the final model to predict house prices

+### 3. Streamlit Dashboard
+An interactive dashboard was built using **Streamlit** to:
-- Bedrooms
+- Preview the dataset
-- Bathrooms
+- Show summary statistics
-- Living Rooms
+- Visualize house price distribution
+- Predict house prices based on user input

 ## Technologies Used
 - Python
 - Pandas
 - Scikit-learn
 - Streamlit
+- Matplotlib
-- Jupyter Notebook
+- Seaborn

-## Project Structure

-house-price-prediction
-│
-├── house_price.ipynb
-│
-└── streamlit_app
-     ├── app.py
-     ├── house_model.pkl
-     └── cleaned_house_data.csv

 ## How to Run

-Install Streamlit and run the app:
+Install dependencies:

-pip install streamlit
+pip install -r requirements.txt

+Run the Streamlit app:

 streamlit run app.py

-## Author
-Mohammed Alburraq